-In 2010, passionate parents attending a Believe 2 Become community meeting responded to the question, “How do we help our children reach their full potential?”
+In 2010, passionate parents and caregivers attending a Believe 2 Become community meeting responded to the question, “How do we help our children reach their full potential?”

-With the guidance of LINC Community Revitalization, one group of parents formed an action group called Parent University.
+With the guidance of LINC Community Revitalization, one group of GRPS caregivers formed an action group called Parent University.

 Want to submit a course proposal?

-Are you a local organization, parent, teacher, school leader, or other community partner interested in contributing to Parent University in the future?
-Submit your course proposal online today.
+Are you a local organization, caregiver, teacher, school leader, or other community partner interested in contributing to Parent University in the future?
+Submit your course proposal today by emailing us at email@example.com.

 Criteria for course selection are as follows: